nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Workflow_Documentation/GL_RefAnnotTable-A/README.md

 ```bash
 export SINGULARITY_CACHEDIR=$(pwd)/singularity
 ```

 <br>

 #### Step 3: Run the Workflow

-While in the directory containing the `GL_RefAnnotTable-A_1.1.0` folder, you can now run the workflow.
+While in the directory containing the `GL_RefAnnotTable-A_1.1.0` folder that was downloaded in [step 1](#1-download-the-workflow-files), you can now run the workflow.
 Below is an example for generating the annotation table for *Mus musculus* (mouse):

 ```bash